 Parameters to rsync

-Parameters to rsync are typically constructed as follows.
-The following are examples only, rsync supports a ton of parameters.
+Parameters to rsync are typically constructed as follows (examples only—rsync supports many options):

 • parameter=value